maxloopinmok/weekly-report/49 - 2023 Monday July 17 to Sunday July 23.md

-This report is updated as of Saturday 11.45pm this week.
+This report is updated as of Sunday 1.40am this week.
 I was on medical leave on Monday and Tuesday due to a persistent sore throat, cough and running nose.
 This is a layout of the tasks I've done or planned to do:

 ### 1) Apply for jobs.
 - My job search and job applications focus on data, AI, GPT and bioinformatics related jobs.